 to a computer.
 The computer makes a 2-D image that your healthcare provider can look

 at.
-IV contrast may also be used to make the coronary arteries show up better in
+IV (intravenous) contrast may also be used to make the coronary arteries show

 An ultrafast CT scan shows your healthcare provider even more details about your heart’s

 structure and how well your heart is working.
 It also can be done in much less time

 Ultrafast CT scans can see early signs of coronary artery disease.
 These signs are

 very small amounts of calcium and blockages in the coronary arteries.
 This calcium

 may predict that one or more coronary arteries will eventually become blocked.
 A blocked